HowToSD/ComfyUI-Pt-Wrapper/docs/dog_cat_classification_model_training.md

 ---

 ## Overview of Steps
+1. Install ComfyUI-Data-Analysis extension

-1. Downloading the dog and cat dataset from the GitHub repo
+2. Downloading the dog and cat dataset from the GitHub repo
-2. Edit the training workflow
+3. Edit the training workflow
-3. Run the training workflow
+4. Run the training workflow
-4. Edit the evaluation workflow
+5. Edit the evaluation workflow
-5. Run the evaluation workflow
+6. Run the evaluation workflow

 ---
+## 1. Install ComfyUI-Data-Analysis extension.
+If you haven't installed ComfyUI-Data-Analysis extension, please do so first.

-## 1. Download the Dog & Cat Dataset
+## 2. Download the Dog & Cat Dataset

 Visit [the GitHub repo](https://github.com/HowToSD/dog_and_cat_dataset) and go to the **Releases** page.
 Click **"Source code (zip)"** to download the zip that contains all the images.